What is Steps Recorder?:

-Problem Steps Recorder is sometimes referred to as PSR.
+Steps Recorder is sometimes referred to as Problem Steps Recorder or PSR.

-Problem Steps Recorder can be accessed most easily by executing the following command from the Start Menu search box:
+In Windows 7, Problem Steps Recorder, the tool's official name in that version of Windows, can be accessed most easily by executing the following command:

-Problem Steps Recorder is not available as a shortcut in the Start Menu.
+Steps Recorder is not available as a shortcut in the Start Menu in Windows 7.

 PSR creates a screenshot of each action, describes each action in plain English, notes the exact date and time the action took place, and even allows the recorder to add comments at any time during the recording.